MI-FraunhoferIWM/json2rdf/README.md

 # Json2Rdf

-An application for converting JSON files into RDF data.
+An application for generating RDF representation of data in JSON format.

 ## Installation